bilalelbedoui93/Medyes-FinalProject/medyes-doc/README.md

 ## Introduction

-This project allows to the representants of different organizations to publish medical events, to inform the different users (students and doctors...) that are working in the sector
+This application allows to the organizations representants to publish events, thus the medicine students and doctors will be aware about the events that will be organized.

+In this app, there are three different roles (users):

+    - Admin: allowed to create organization
+    - Representant: allowed to create events
+    - Normal user: just able to check the different information published

 ![image](./images/introduction.gif)